Hcherotich/python-CLI-O/README.md

 Description:

 This application allows you to manage a simple blog through a user-friendly command-line interface (CLI).
-It utilizes a custom Object-Relational Mapper (ORM) built with peewee and leverages the Click library for building the CLI interface.
+It utilizes a custom Object-Relational Mapper (ORM) and leverages the Click library for building the CLI interface.

 Features: